iqbalalmaududi/BASIC-FLUTTER/README.md

 # BASIC-FLUTTER
-basic flutter code writen by iqbal almaududi
+basic flutter code and app writen by iqbal almaududi